 Forensic evidence is key to capital murder cases.
-All 159 men and women awaiting their court-ordered deaths have been touched by this scandal.
+All 159 men and women awaiting execution have been touched by this scandal.
 Many of them were convicted years, even decades, ago.
-Evidence in their cases has been lost or destroyed, witnesses have died and memories have faded.
+Evidence has been lost or destroyed, witnesses have died, memories have faded.
 The truth in their cases can never be fully uncovered.